blckbx/mybosbotexample/README.md

 ### **🧾 getCapacityFees:** ###

-Capacity-weighted median fee rates for your node and your peers.
+Capacity-weighted median fee rates towards a node (incoming fee distribution) for your node and your peers.

 ````
 $ node getCapacityFees